 Depending on how you look at it, this is a good thing because they are no longer available to infect users, but it is also bad considering how easy it is for malicious extensions to go through the Web Store and stay there for years without being detected.
 Google.

-The malicious extensions were found by researcher Jamila Kaya who used the tool CRXcavator Duo Security (available at CRXcavator.io) to detect some suspicious extensions.
+The malicious extensions were found by researcher Jamila Kaya who used the tool CRXcavator of Duo (available at CRXcavator.io) to identify a few extensions it found suspicious.

 Η discovery of extensions was only the beginning, as he had to connect them together to reveal repetitive paterns that could detect other malicious extensions.

-So the first thing the researcher noticed was that the codeof each extensions often looked like the other's code, it was a copy with minor changes in the names of the internal functions.
+So the first thing the researcher noticed was that the code of each extension often resembled the code of the other, it was a copy with small changes to the names of the internal functions.

 Another similarity was the large number of permissions the extension requested during installation, which allowed them to access browsing data and run when visiting sites using HTTPS.

-The researcher, in collaboration with Duo Security, finally identified 70 extensions that appeared to be related to each other.
-They all came into contact with similar command and control networks and appeared to be designed to detect and neutralize sandbox analysis.
+The researcher, in collaboration with Duo Security, eventually identified 70 extensions that appeared to be related to each other.
+They all interfaced with similar command and control networks and appeared to be designed to detect and neutralize of the sandbox.

 Many of the extensions have been active for almost a year, while others have been around for much longer.

-Google immediately conducted its own research based on the research of Jamila Kaya and the number of malicious extensions exceeded 500.
+Google soon after conducted its own searches based on it by Jamila Kaya and the number of malicious extensions exceeded 500.

 Google reported: